 The experts at the Centers for Disease Control and Prevention advise that every adult get an annual flu shot.
 Studies show it can reduce your chances of coming down with the flu by 30 to 60 percent.
 That won't just save you a few inconvenient days of feeling lousy: The flu can have serious, even fatal, complications like pneumonia.

-The Remedy Rx: Call your doctor about that flu shot.
+The Rx: Call your doctor about that flu shot.
 If you can't get in, many pharmacies administer the vaccine at no charge beyond the shot itself.